Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Nordenfjeldske's other ships by this name (info from "Nordenfjeldske - 1857-1985", by Finn R. Hansen):

 The company had a Svein Jarl in WW I, delivered in Apr.-1909, 1135 gt, torpedoed and sunk by U-19 on June 9-1915, when on a voyage Workworth-Kirkenes with a cargo of coal; 12 died, 3 were saved.
 Nordenfjeldske's 3rd Svein Jarl was originally contracted by Sprinwell Shipping Co., London with the intended name Springsound (built in Trondheim, 2102 gt), but she was taken over by German authorities and transferred to Deutsche Dampfschiff-Gesellschaft 'Hansa' Bremen, launched as Nierstein on Sept.
 17-1940.
 Due to breach of contract she was sold to Nordenfjeldske on Febr.
 13-1943 and renamed Haakon Jarl, renamed Svein Jarl in Febr.-1947.
 Struck a mine and sank off Patras on Jan.
 16-1948, on a voyage Calamata-Patras with general cargo.
 9 crew died.
 I've been told that the remains of this ship have been found at 26-42 m depth close to the river Evinos and the city of Mesologgi, Western Greece.
-This page has a picture of the ship (external link), as well as pics of dives on her (unfortunately, the text is in Greek; this is the main page).
+See this page.
+This page has a picture of the ship, as well as pics of dives on her (unfortunately, the text is in Greek; here's the main page).

 The text on this page was compiled with the help of: "Nordenfjeldske - 1857-1985", by Finn R. Hansen, "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume II, Norwegian Maritime Museum. and misc. (ref.
 My sources).